yevrah/flighty/README.md

 # Flighty

-Flighty is the css framework behind [Thinkful](https://thinkful.me).
+Flighty is the CSS framework behind [Thinkful](https://thinkful.me).

 ## Motivation

-Bootstrap is the goto css framework for building MVPs.
+Bootstrap is the goto CSS framework for building MVPs.
 However, it is very large and requires much overhead.
-Flighty is a very small library with less emphasis on extreme portability.
-However, Flighty shares the goal with Bootstrap - provide good-looking defaults without an immediate need for custom css.
+Flighty is a very small library with less emphasis on extreme portability and design choices.
+Instead, Flighty provides more structural code with the intent that the end-user can style and perfect the design.
+Fundamentally, Flighty just provides a structural boilerplate for apps.

 ## Usage

 Flighty is not for everyone.
-Flighty is minimalist and (hopefully) beautiful.
+Flighty is minimalist and addresses structure.
 Furthermore, Flighty is just as experimental as Thinkful is - and this is fun.
 So if you want to play around with interesting css and contribute to simple elegance, Flighty may be a library to look at.

-If you are looking for a complete and ready-to-go-framework, look elsewhere!
+If you are looking for a complete and ready-to-go-framework that makes design (as in artistic) decisions for you, look elsewhere!

-Also, Thinkful uses Flighty in conjunction with Modernizr.
+As an actual usage note, Thinkful uses Flighty in conjunction with Modernizr.

 ## Documentation